jianfei/switch-js/README.md

     .caseMap('bar', value => value + ' starts with b')
     .valueMap(value => value + ' has no match');

-// result: foo starts with f'
+// result: foo starts with f
 ```

 API
 ---

 - `switch(value)` start a switch chainning